 Preheat oven to 375°.
 Line a 9-inch square baking pan with aluminum foil, leaving an overhang.
 Butter bottom and sides of foil.

 Using a microwave-safe bowl, melt butter in microwave.
 Whisk in sugar and salt.
-Whisk in egg, then sugar and flour.
+Whisk in egg, then cocoa powder and flour.
 Mix until smooth.
 Spread evenly in prepared pan.

 Bake for 10-15 minutes.
 The sides should be beginning to pull away from the sides of the pan.
 Set aside to cool.